Reviewed and Validated by: Naman Jain, Associate

 CONTENT LIABILITY

 The ‘Test of Pecuniary Gain’ can be the key standard used to determine when an intermediary is responsible for third-party content, demanding that platforms earning from third-party content provide thorough content moderation methods.
-Explicitly revising the Section 79 IT Act,2000 to set intermediary responsibilities and due diligence standards will bring the much-needed clarity.
+Explicitly revising the Section 79 IT Act,2000 to set intermediary responsibilities and due diligence standards will bring much-needed clarity.
 Additionally, the lack of a specific provision on Content Liability after the Shreya Singhal judgment only buttresses the case for a better legislative fix.
-The Inclusion of Content Liability provisions in the IT Act, 2000 and classifying such Section 295 and 298 violations on these digital platforms as non-bailable offences will go a long way in deterring misuse of these digital platforms.
+The Inclusion of Content Liability provisions in the IT Act, 2000, and classifying such Section 295 and 298 violations on these digital platforms as non-bailable offenses will go a long way in deterring misuse of these digital platforms.
 Some of these reforms will provide better legal certainty whilst also ensuring intermediaries act responsibly, balancing free speech with the need to prevent harm online.